 Finding and implementing a new placement test can be tricky.
 The presenters will describe the steps BCIT is going through in switching placement tests.
 They will start by describing the context, explain why a Common European Framework of Reference for Languages (CEFR)-based placement test was chosen, and then discuss the criteria applied to the selection of Linguaskill.
 After going through an overview of Linguaskill, they will describe the piloting and what they have learned.

 This session will give participants an overview of computer-delivered IELTS.
 This new version of the IELTS test gives more choice to the test-taker, while retaining the same test format.
 Participants will: understand the benefits of Computer-Delivered IELTS; see examples of the computer-delivered test format; and gain access to preparation material & test tips.
 Participants will have the opportunity to ask questions regarding computer-delivered IELTS.
+This presentation will also highlight current arrangements being taken regarding IELTS testing due to the Coronavirus outbreak.

 The TOEFL program has introduced changes to the TOEFL iBT test that offer a better testing experience and provide more information to score users.
 This session will discuss the research done to support these changes, how the changes can improve outcomes, and the resources ETS provides to support academic English instruction.